UWSApplication

 Construct an arq worker configuration for the UWS worker.

-All UWS job status and results must be stored in the underlying database, since the API serves job information from there.
-To minimize dependencies for the worker, which may (for example) pin its own version of SQLAlchemy that may not be compatible with that used by the application, the actual worker is not responsible for storing the results in SQL.
+All UWS job status and results must be stored in the underlying database (via Wobbly), since the API serves job information from there.
+To minimize dependencies for the worker, which may (for example) pin its own version of SQLAlchemy that may not be compatible with that used by the application, the actual worker is not responsible for storing the results in the database.
 Instead, it returns results via arq, which temporarily puts them in Redis then uses on_job_start and after_job_end to notify a different queue.
-Those results are recovered and stored in the database by separate a separate arq worker.
+Those results are recovered and stored in the database (via Wobbly) by a separate arq worker.

-This function returns a class suitable for assigning to a module variable and referencing as the argument to the arq command-line tool to start the worker.
+This function defines that database worker.
+It returns a class suitable for assigning to a module variable and referencing as the argument to the arq command-line tool to start the worker.

 Parameters: